Skip to main content

 Lactobacillus jensenii LBV 116 and Improved Vaginal Microbiota

-• Studied populations: Women with vaginal dysbiosis (including bacterial vaginosis, intermediate Nugent score), postmenopausal breast cancer patients on chemotherapy, pregnant women with herpes, and male-to-female transsexual women.
+• Studied populations: Women with vaginal dysbiosis, postmenopausal breast cancer patients receiving chemotherapy, pregnant women with herpes virus infection, and male-to-female transsexual women with neovagina.

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-Additionally, the studies used mixed Lactobacillus strains rather than specifically L. jensenii LBV 116; direct evidence for this specific strain is lacking.
+Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
+Only 1 of 4 studies reported a statistically significant finding, suggesting the effect may be smaller than the predominant direction indicates.
+Many studies lacked dose, form, and duration data, limiting dose-response conclusions.

 4 of 4 papers